zortos293/t3code-copilot/README.md

 T3 Code is a minimal web GUI for coding agents (currently Codex and Claude, more coming soon).

+# This fork has been archived
+I archived this because you can now use copilot inside of opencode, so this is not needed anymore.
+And due to the recent plan changes, it's not worth it.

 ## Installation

 > [!WARNING]